Formula for Your Mind

 “He always lives to make intercession for them.”
 Hebrews 7:25

-Christ reigns with all authority, believers are indwelt by the Holy Spirit, and Jesus actively intercedes on their behalf.
-Whoa, how great a gift (salvation, grace, Holy Spirit) has been given.
+Christ reigns with all authority, believers are indwelt by the Holy Spirit, and Jesus actively intercedes on our behalf.
+That is at times, too great a wonder to comprehend.
+The great gift (salvation, grace, Holy Spirit) has been given.
 Even when we don’t deserve it.
+So, how then shall we live in a disheartened world victoriously?

 “You keep him in perfect peace whose mind is stayed on you, because he trusts in you."
 Isaiah 26:3